NicolasGB/jj.nvim/README.md

 - `<S-p>` - Push all changes to remote
 - `p` - Push bookmark of revision under cursor to remote

+### Manage bookmarks from the log buffer

+- `b` - Create a new bookmark or move an existing one to the revision under cursor
+  - Select from existing bookmarks to move them
+  - Or create a new bookmark at that revision

 ### Open a PR/MR from the log buffer

 - `o` - Open a PR/MR for the revision under cursor
-- `<S-o>` - Select a bookmark from all available bookmarks and open a PR/MR
+- `<S-o>` - Select a remote from all available bookmarks and open a PR/MR

 The plugin automatically: